samuel-874/app_crew_notes/README.md

 ## 📝 Assumptions and Trade-offs

-- **Client-side search:** The search functionality is implemented on the client-side for simplicity.
-For a larger dataset, a server-side search would be more performant.
-- **No offline support:** The app does not handle offline mode.
-If the device is offline, the app will not be able to fetch, create, edit, or delete notes.
+- **Client-side search:** The app checks network connectivity before performing search operations.
+If the device is offline, the app will show an error message.
 - **Basic UI:** The UI is kept simple and functional to focus on the core features of the application.